Cicely Lefort: France

-Arrest, imprisonment & death
+Arrest, imprisonment and death

 The increase in sabotage activities drew greater German attention to the Jockey area, and Cammaerts warned the circuit to be very careful and avoid areas such as his former headquarters in Montelimar.
 Stuck late at night and ignoring the warning, Lefort and the Jockey Circuit sabotage instructor, Pierre Reynaud, on 15 September 1943, went to the home of Raymond Daujat, the local resistance leader in Montelimar.
 Possibly tipped off, the Gestapo sent some SS men to the house to arrest whoever was there; Reynaud and Daujat escaped while Lefort was arrested hiding in the cellar.
 Cammaerts, very security conscious, was incensed about Lefort's mistake that led to her capture.
 Her arrest forced him to disperse his network, immediately relocating himself and his associates to safer places in anticipation that Lefort might reveal secrets to the Germans under interrogation or torture.
 He would later say that she "ought never to have been sent to France."

-Lefort was sent first to a prison in Lyon and then north to the Fresnes prison in Paris where she was brutally interrogated.
+Lefort was sent first to a prison in Lyon and then north to the Fresnes prison south of Paris where she was brutally interrogated.
 On 1 February 1944, Lefort was deported to Ravensbruck concentration camp with several hundred other women and while on the trip dropped a note to her husband saying: "Left for Germany, in the convoy of women.
 Good health, good morale.
 Warn the Red Cross to send shoes, warm clothes, and food".
 In the summer of 1944, Lefort sent another message to her husband, giving Ravensbruck as her address, which he duly passed on to the SOE.
 Lefort arrived at the camp on 3 February, was given the prison number 27.962 and a stitched red political triangle on her prison clothes.
 While imprisoned, Lefort was discovered to have had either stomach cancer or stomach ulcers, and was successfully operated on by the camp Doctor, Percival Treite.
 Lefort subsequently "thrived" on a thick porridge and vegetable soup in Treite's belief this would cure her.
 Upon her return to the main camp, Lefort – along with other prisoners – was made to do hard labour, and by January 1945, she was suffering from extreme malnutrition, diarrhoea and exhaustion.